sandra-calvo/mimmitkoodaa-visualRecognition-Watson/README.md

  ![](/screenshots/Picture8.png?raw=true)

 Once that's done download the training data located in the "training material" folder.
-Download the .zip files from the sample you are planning on using (Bluemix logo, Angry Birds or Pizza).
+Download the .zip files.
+As you can see we are going to train Watson to recognize Angry Birds characters.

 Name your classifier for example "AngryBirds" and create three classes named "Red", "Blue" and "Yellow".
 For the negative class you can use the Pigs.zip file.